Russell S. Taft: Civic and professional memberships

 Taft was an author on legal and historical topics, and his articles were carried in The Green Bag and other publications.
 One of his works, an essay on English common law, resulted in membership in London's Selden Society.

 In February 1864, Taft became a member of the Royal Arch Masonry chapter in Burlington.
 In April 1864, he joined the Knights Templar Masonic organization.
 As a member of the Scottish Rite, he attained the 32nd degree and served as commander in chief of the Vermont consistory.

 Political career

 A Republican, Taft served as a selectman for the Town of Burlington from 1861 to 1864.
 After Burlington was incorporated as a city, Taft served as an alderman from 1865 to 1869.

 From 1862 to 1865 Taft was Chittenden County State's Attorney, and he was Chittenden County's Register of Probate from 1863 to 1880.

 Taft served in the Vermont Senate from 1865 to 1867, and he was Burlington's City Attorney from 1871 to 1872.

-In 1872 Taft was the successful Republican nominee for lieutenant governor, and he served from October 1872 to October 1874.
+In 1872 Taft was the successful Republican nominee for lieutenant governor over Democrat W. H. H. Bingham, and he served from October 1872 to October 1874.
 In 1874 he was an unsuccessful candidate for the Republican nomination for governor, losing to Asahel Peck.

 Taft represented Burlington in the Vermont House of Representatives in 1880.